limbenkep/Object-based-Programming-cpp/Laboration_2/README.md

 ## Purpose
 The purpose of this lab was to learn the basics of object- oriented programming through the use of Class, object, encapsulation, the use of a class in another class and to write a program that uses class.
+The use of classes makes it possible to hide data which can only be assessed from outsude the class by calling a member function.
+This method of programming that uses classes (OOP) is advantageous in that it is more maintainable , the codes can be easily reusable for example if I need the classes Address or erson for another lab, I just need to copy from this lab and modify if necessary and use.
+This project also uses Vectors provide an optimal way to store the objects that can be easily accessed for example by a print function.
+The use of classes and functions makes the main program code less crowded with just a feww lines of codes calling functions whose implementations are hidden in the defeination or class .cpp files, making it easier to get an overview of the program by looking a the main.

 ## Procedures
 (see intructions for lab 2)